binit-awasthi/chat-sytem/README.md

 1. This program is for windows only.
 2. The code by default supports a local host connection where the server and client programs run on the same device.
-3. For local host connection run the server program in one terminal and the client program on several different terminal windows.
+3. For local host connection run the server program in one terminal and the client program on several different terminal windows. where each client terminal client acts as an individual client.

-4. FOR CONNECTION BETWEEN DIFFERENT DEVICES:
+5. FOR CONNECTION BETWEEN DIFFERENT DEVICES:

    1. Simply modify the SERVER_IP macro in the client code to store the server device's ipv4 address.
    2. Run the server code on a device, and the same client code on different devices with the modified ipv4 address of the server device.